 Studying the distribution of wildlife allows us to generate hypotheses about their biology and habits.
 Using toothpicks known as “sticklers” to represent real creatures, we will simulate population dynamics in two distinct scenarios.
-After creating data maps for each population, students will combine their data and interpret the potential factors that are influencing these “sticklers.”
+After creating data maps for each population, participants will combine their data and interpret the potential factors that are influencing these “sticklers.”
 A live animal will be featured at the end.
-This program takes 1 full hour and, unfortunately, does not work well in a rotation schedule.
+This program takes 1 full hour, so unfortunately, it does not work well in a rotation schedule.
 In-person and onsite only.

 NGSS: (5)-LS2.A; (MS)-LS2.A,C; SEP: Constructing Explanations; Analyzing & Interpreting Data; Using Models; Carrying Out Investigations; Obtaining & Evaluating Information; CC: Patterns; Scale, Proportion, & Quantity; Systems